catamphetamine/react-pages/README.md

  * `time.render` — page React rendering time
  * `time.total` — total time spent preloading and rendering the page

-Rendering a complex React page takes about 200ms (`time.render`).
+Rendering a complex React page (having more than 1000 components) takes about 100ms (`time.render`).
 This is quite slow but that's how React Server Side Rendering currently is.

 Besides simply logging individual long-taking page renders one could also set up an overall Server Side Rendering performance monitoring using, for example, [StatsD](http://docs.datadoghq.com/guides/dogstatsd/)